 The first thing to consider is whether you need a job to prepare yourself for charity entrepreneurship (CE).
 A number of people have been surprised at the impact they can have relatively early in their career.
 In fact, we generally think that having the right goals and personality is far more important for CE than specific background experience or degrees.

-Often, the number of diverse new skills you will have to learn will make any single background only minorly important relative to your speed of being able to learn new things and meta habits, such as task management.
-With individuals who apply to our incubation camp, we will try to inform those who could have been accepted if they had had more experience.
+Often, the number of diverse new skills you will have to learn will make any single background only slightly important relative to your ability to quickly absorb new things and develop meta-habits, such as task management.
+When individuals apply to our incubation camp, we will try to inform those who could have been accepted if they had had more experience.
 And we aim to teach the individuals who get into our program the skills they would otherwise learn through many years of work experience.
-We will do it in a condensed and focused manner, so that more ground could be covered in a few months as opposed to many years of more passive learning on the job.
+We will do it in a condensed and focused manner, so that more ground can be covered in a few months than in many years of more passive learning on the job.

-For the people who are positive that CE is not a fit for them now, but think it might be in the future (e.g. in 2020 or later), the best kind of work experience we recommend is the following:
+For the people who are positive that CE is not a fit for them now, but think it might be in the future (e.g. in 2020 or later), the kind of work experience we most recommend is the following:

 Some organizations that we think meet many of the above criteria include (those with active job or internship openings are linked below):

-Givewell-recommended or incubated charities
+GiveWell-recommended or incubated charities

 Overall, we caution people against putting off their plans of founding a charity in order to build experience, but instead suggest they try to build experience in more rapid ways, such as through internships, incubation programs, and by talking to founders directly.
 That is, unless they have tried to found a charity and run into a block based specifically on needing more experience.
-Many other factors, such as value drift, changing life circumstances, and the possibility of reduced funding and mentorship support in the future make now a particularly good time to start a charity - even with imperfect experience.
+Many other factors, such as value drift, changing life circumstances, and the possibility of reduced funding and mentorship support in the future make now a particularly good time to start a charity -- even with imperfect experience.